Skip Navigation

 Taking the test

-Once your kit has arrived, hold off for a second before opening the box.
-You’ll need to create an account first.
+Once your MyToolbox Genomics kit has arrived, you’ll need to create an account before getting started.
 This connects your kit to you so that you can get your results.

 Insider Tip: Though it may be tempting to create an account before you get your kit, wait until it’s been delivered.
 You won’t be able to formally create your account until you have a kit ID to enter.

-Creating an account is simple: open the app and select the option that you’ve received your kit.
-Enter your name, email address, and set a password.
-On the next page, you’ll be prompted to enter:
+Creating an account is simple: you simply open the mobile app and select the option that you’ve received your kit.
+You’ll be prompted to enter your name and email address and then set a password.
+On the next page, you’ll be asked to enter:

 • Gender